-Brittany: Do you enjoy making
+Brittany: Do you enjoy making videos?

 Justin: Well that depends on how much you enjoy watching them.